ellakoa/postcard-poem/content/posts/the-eighth-bell.md

 title: The Eighth Bell
 description: >
-  It has been a weekend where church bells have ringing out, rejoicing in the coronation of King Charles the III
+  It has been a weekend where church bells have ringing out, rejoicing in the coronation of King Charles the III.

   I recently visited St Peters in Sandwich and climbed the tower.
 What a Gem to visit.
 Here I learnt the bells had inscriptions on them, giving the bells a purpose to ring out.
 How cool is that?
 collection: Wonderful Britain